GET TO KNOW US

 Contact Me: firstname.lastname@example.org

-I’m a 12-year-old student at Explorer K-8 in Hernando County.
+I'm student at Explorer K-8 in Hernando County.
 I have served as the president of our SWAT program for three years.
 It is an honor to be the first student in Hernando County to be voted on to the Youth Advocacy Board (YAB) for SWAT.
 I look forward to working with all the YAB members to bring more awareness to the SWAT initiative, and share what I learn with the students of Hernando County.